 Becoming dependent on Xanax

-People misusing the highly addictive Xanax may find that they have to start taking higher doses of the drug at more regular intervals as they build up a tolerance.
+Xanax is highly addictive and people who are misusing this substance may find that they have to start taking higher doses of the drug at more regular intervals as they build up a tolerance.

 Continued use can then lead to a person becoming physically and psychologically dependent on the drug, and developing a harmful Xanax addiction.